mermaid-js/mermaid/README.md

 <!-- <Main description> -->
 __mermaid is a Javascript based diagramming and charting tool that uses markdown-inspired text definitions and a renderer to create and modify complex diagrams.
 The main purpose of mermaid is to help Documentation catch up with Development.__

-# Doc-Rot is a Catch-22.
+# Doc-Rot is a Catch-22 that Mermaid helps to solve.

 ### Diagramming and Documentation costs precious developer time and gets outdated quickly.
 ### But not having diagrams or Docs ruins productivity and hurts organizational learning.